LenweSaralonde/Musician/README.md

 Integration with role-playing add-ons
 -------------------------------------
-Musician integrates with role-playing add-ons [Total RP](https://www.curseforge.com/wow/addons/total-rp-3) and [MyRolePlay](https://www.curseforge.com/wow/addons/my-role-play) to benefit from some of their features, such as roleplay character names and tooltips.
+Musician integrates with role-playing add-ons [Total RP](https://www.curseforge.com/wow/addons/total-rp-3) and [MyRolePlay](https://www.curseforge.com/wow/addons/my-role-play) to benefit from some of their features, such as roleplaying character names and tooltips.

 [Total RP](https://www.curseforge.com/wow/addons/total-rp-3)'s map scan feature shows players who also have Musician with a 🎵 icon.
 The icon blinks for players who are currently playing music.